zamanianlab/ZamanianLabDocs/docs/labmanual.md

 ### C. Mentorship

 We will hold weekly lab meetings as a springboard for open and critical scientific exchange.
 I will also schedule regular individual meetings with every member of the lab so that we can discuss research progress and whatever else that may arise.
 Career development is a multi-faceted endeavor.
 Where I am positioned to do so, I will identify or help create opportunities that relate to the career aspirations of individual lab members.
 I will work with trainees to help them hone their scientific writing and communication skills.
 This will occur through the drafting of manuscripts, as well as the attendance of relevant conferences.
 Once lab members have a firm grasp of their primary research projects, I will often encourage them to move out of their comfort zones.
-For many, this may mean achieving fluency in a programming language (e.g., R or Python) useful to their research and future.
+For many, this may mean achieving fluency in a programming language useful to their research and future.
 Lab members should also seek to make use of the expertise of the broader lab and university community.
 In general, your resources should include a wide network of peers and mentors.
 Foster relationships with others in your same position and those who are willing to offer advice.
 It is critical in science to foster your own support network of people you trust, are inspired by, and that have expertise you don’t yet have.

 ### D. Lab Citizenship